-Manuscripts are examined by the editorial staff and usually evaluated by expert reviewers assigned by the editors.
+Manuscripts are examined by the editorial staff and evaluated by expert peer reviewers assigned by the editors.
 Both clinical and basic articles will also be subject to statistical review, when appropriate.
 Provisional or final acceptance is based on originality, scientific content, and topical balance of the journal.
 Decisions are communicated by email, generally within eight weeks.
 All rebuttals must be submitted in writing to the editorial office.

 (maximum 5000 words, 8 figures or tables).
 A structured abstract of no more than 250 words should be included.